What Your Board Needs to Know About Individual Donations

 Individual donations begin with the people closest to the organization.
 The board, volunteers, staff, and customers make gifts first.
 Why?
 This group knows and loves the organization.
 It is closest to it.
 You believe the cause is worthwhile.
 Some organizations set a specific dollar amount for board donations.
 Others ask for a meaningful gift each board member determines individually.

 Besides giving first, share your passions with your connections.
 Sharing can be as simple as sending an upcoming special events announcement to your email list with a personal note.
 You can call five people with personal invitations.
 For larger organizations, consider serving on committees that plan for and ask for gifts.
 Make calls to set appointments.
 Call to thank donors.
-In all cases, help the nonprofit to meet new people who are potential donors.
+In all cases, it helps the nonprofit meet new potential donors.

 11. What if this is scary for me?